Miss Universe 2012

 Miss Universe 2012 was the 61st Miss Universe pageant, held at the PH Live at Planet Hollywood Resort & Casino in Las Vegas, Nevada, United States, on December 19, 2012.

-The contest was won by Olivia Culpo of the United States, who was crowned by Leila Lopes of Angola.
+At the conclusion of the event, the pageant was won by Olivia Culpo of the United States, who was crowned by Leila Lopes of Angola.
 It was the United States' first win in fifteen years, and its eighth win at the pageant.

 There were contestants from eighty-nine countries and territories, three more than the previous year.
 It was hosted by Andy Cohen and Giuliana Rancic, with Jeannie Mai as backstage correspondent.
 American rock band Train and Australian musician Tim Omaji performed in this year's pageant.